-Turb Turbidity, expressed in NTU UI Unauthorised Incident
+Turb Turbidity, expressed in NTU

+UI Unauthorised Incident

-UIR Unauthorised Incident Register - contains a list of events recorded by the environmental consequences that may represent a breach of a consent or provision in a Regional Plan an abbreviation for a metal or other analyte may be followed by the letters 'As', to denote the amount of metal recoverable in acidic conditions.
+UIR Unauthorised Incident Register - contains a list of events recorded by the Council on the basis that they may have the potential or actual environmental consequences that may represent a breach of a consent or provision in a Regional Plan an abbreviation for a metal or other analyte may be followed by the letters 'As', to denote the amount of metal recoverable in acidic conditions.
 This is taken as indicating the total amount of metal that might be solubilised under extreme environmental conditions.
 The abbreviation may alternatively be followed by the letter 'D', denoting the amount of the metal present in dissolved form rather than in particulate or solid form.